home

 Unified Breath in Choirs

-Individual singers run out of air at different rates depending on lung capacity, breath management efficiency, and metabolic factors — especially altos, whose chest voice can sound hollow without proper resonance training in the lower register.
+Individual singers run out of air at different rates depending on lung capacity, breath management efficiency, and metabolic factors.
+This is especially true for altos, whose chest voice can sound hollow without proper resonance training in the lower register.
 When entire sections breathe simultaneously, sustained chords wobble and fade.
 Staggered breathing allows ensembles to maintain seamless legato lines indefinitely, creating the illusion of infinite breath.

 This exercise trains singers to breathe individually within a collective sustain, entering and exiting imperceptibly.
 Each singer learns to match the existing tone quality, dynamic level, and vowel color precisely when re-entering.
 The sustained chord reveals any discontinuities in blend or pitch.